 My philosophical research revolves around two main projects.
-The first concerns the prospects for formal models of consciousness and the role such models can play in constructing a scientific theory of consciousness (see my "Regimentation and the Science of Consciousness").
+The first concerns the representational theory of consciousness the role it can play in constructing a scientific explanation of consciousness (see my "Regimentation and the Science of Consciousness").
 The second project investigates the role of consciousness in grounding meaning, concepts, and non-conscious mental states (see my "Consciousness is Underived Intentionality").
 Much of my work lies at the crossroads between the philosophy of mind and the philosophy of language.

 I'm involved in a number of computing projects that support research in philosophy:

 PhilPapers: Online Research in Philosophy.
 David Chalmers and I launched PhilPapers in 2009.
 It's a search index and structured bibliography of philosophy books and articles with a number of crowd-sourcing features.
 I continue to maintain PhilPapers.
-Today, PhilPapers has over half a million index entries, 4,000 bibliographies, 55,000 registered users, and 400 editors.
+Today, PhilPapers has about one million index entries, 4,000 bibliographies, 60,000 registered users, and 400 editors.

 PhilEvents, a comprehensive calendar of events in philosophy worldwide.